kaushiktandon/Brane/README.md

-# My work for The Brane over the summer of 2018
+# My work for The Brane starting in the summer of 2018

+Learn more about The Brane here https://thebrane.com/about.html